achrafhardizi/achrafhardizi/README.md

 <h1 align="center"> 👋 Hi, I’m @R0gueCS </h1>
 <h3 > 👀 I’m interested in Software Development </h1>
-<h3 > 🌱 I’m currently learning Desktop Development with JavaFx </h1>
+<h3 > 🌱 I’m currently working as an intern at ENSAF developing an Odoo application with python/postgresql </h1>
 <h3 > 📫 How to reach me, contact me with <a href="achrafhardizi1002@gmail.com ">achrafhardizi1002@gmail.com </a> </h1>
 <br>
 <br>